 [4.1.4] Sua Sponte Dismissal: Dismissal of ‘one’s own accord’ refers to a motion of dismissal as issued by the court rather than the parties, seen when there may be glaring errors in the trial.

-For information on serving legal papers, click here or call (800) 774-6922.
+For more information on serving legal papers, contact Undisputed Legal our Texas Process Service department at (800) 774-6922.
 Representatives are available Monday-Friday 8 am – 8 pm EST. If you found this article helpful, please consider donating.
 Thank you for following our blog, A space dedicated to bringing you news on breaking legal developments, interesting articles for law professionals, and educational material for all.
 We hope that you enjoy your time on our blog and revisit us!
-We also invite you to check out Frequently Asked Questions About Process Servers.
+We also invite you to check out our Frequently Asked Questions About Process Servers.

 1. Rule 166 – Pre-trial Conference, Tex.
 R. Civ.
 P. 166